-The National Science Foundation requires all NSF-funded undergraduate students, graduate students, and postdoctoral researchers to complete the training at least once.
+The National Science Foundation requires all NSF-funded faculty and senior personnel, undergraduate students, graduate students, and postdoctoral researchers to complete the training at least once.

 The U.S. Department of Agriculture-National Institute of Food and Agriculture requires RCR training.
 All program directors, faculty, undergraduate students, graduate students, postdoctoral researchers and any staff participating in research and research-related activities (i.e., research, education and extension) supported by a NIFA (competitive grant, capacity grant, cooperative agreement or special project) must participate in RCR training.
 Learn more about USDA-NIFA award terms and conditions.

 |Who Must Complete Training?||Undergraduate and graduate students, Postdoctoral researchers (Trainees, fellows, participants, and scholars).
 Faculty highly encouraged.||Undergraduate and graduate students, Postdoctoral researchers.|